yasmimc/repo-provas-back/README.md

 If you want to run any of the above commands on Windows, just add `:windows` to the end of any of them.

-### Deployment

-This api is deployed on Heroku, you can visit it by accessing this [url]("https://repo-provas-project.herokuapp.com/").